Sales Efficiency vs. Sales Effectiveness

 Quality (Effectiveness) over Quantity (Efficiency)

 Are you familiar with the expression “quality over quantity”?
 Well, sales effectiveness strives for quality, while sales efficiency strives for quantity.
 Quality prospecting, conversing, and presenting will greatly help your chances of converting a sale.
 That’s why you want each of your staff members to give extra attention to those.
 A higher conversion rate lessens the pressure of moving rapidly through a list of prospects, hoping “this is the one that leads to a sale.”
-Quality – effectiveness – focuses on executing calls and sales tasks in a manner that drives the best outcomes.
+Quality – sales effectiveness – focuses on executing calls and sales tasks in a manner that drives the best outcomes.

 You’ll know the prospecting stage of the cycle is effective when your sales reps are securing a high percentage of first conversations.
 You’ll know the presentation stage is effective when prospects are consistently converted into opportunities.
 You know your sales process is effective when your conversion rates rise, and more efficient when sales cycles shrink.

 At FRONTLINE, we are all about efficient workflows and automating tasks that take up unnecessarily large amounts of time.
 But we closely monitor outcomes to determine if the efficiencies we implement are impacting outcomes – and can be tied to ROI.
-If our team is doing more, faster…but not creating more opportunities as a results, what’s the point?
+If our team is doing more, faster…but not creating and closing more opportunities as a result, what’s the point?
 Sometimes faster is better – sometimes it is not.

 Find the Efficiency/Effectiveness Balance

 The short answer to our question is that both are important.
 Speed and accelerated workflow are critical to our fast-moving world.
 It just can’t come at the expense of the outcomes!
 Choose your sales acceleration tools wisely, measure adoption, ROI and impact on outcomes and determine if those tools are helping – or hindering – your team’s ability to effectively close deals.
-It’s a delicate balance~
+It’s a delicate balance.